roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

     pass # end of class

-The syntax for declaring getter/setter pair for a property is inpired to the syntax of python decorator :py:func:`property`.
+The syntax for declaring getter/setter pair for a property is inpired to the syntax of python decorator :func:`property`.

 It is also possible to define getters and/or setters that takes also the name of the property, making possible to define multi-properties